amortensen/dots-protocol/draft-teague-dots-protocol.md

   server.

+#### Mitigation Request Schema Fields

+The fields in the DOTS client mitigation request schema are as follows:

+eventid:
+: an opaque client generated identifier that distinguishes a unique event or incident.
+May be used by the client as a reference to the specific event triggering a mitigation request, or for other implementation-specific purposes.

+requested:
+: signals the need for mitigation to the DOTS server.
+If true, the DOTS client is requesting mitigation for the provided scope.
+If false, the DOTS client is indicating it does not require mitigation, and the DOTS server MUST cease the mitigation for the provided scope.

+scope:
+: the scope of the mitigation requested, which may be any of the types described in [I-D.ietf-dots-requirements], such as Classless Internet Domain Routing (CIDR) [RFC1518],[RFC1519] prefixes, DNS names, or aliases defined by the DOTS client operator through the data channel.

+lifetime:
+: the lifetime in seconds a mitigation request should be considered valid.

+efficacy:
+: a metric to convey to a DOTS server the perceived efficacy of an active mitigation, per operational requirements in [I-D.ietf-dots-requirements].
+The mitigation efficacy is represented as a floating point value between 0 and 1, with smaller values indicating lesser efficacy, and larger greater efficacy.
+  XXX - The efficacy value is calculated as

+extensions:
+: these fields may be used to provide implementation-specific mitigation details.

 ### Server Schema

 The entire server schema is detailed in {{fig-server-schema}}.
-It is not expected that server messages will require all fields to be used simultaneously but instead a subset to convey a given signal type.
-The only fields which may be common to all signals are seqno and lastcliseqno which may be used to detect loss or drop outs.
+DOTS server messages use a subset of the available fields to convey the given signal type, including additional relevant fields as necessary.
+The only fields which may be common to all signals are seqno and last\_client\_seqno which may be used to detect message loss or out-of-order delivery.
+When conveying mitigation information, the server schema may bundle multiple mitigation status datasets into a single message, provided this does not violate the required sub-MTU message size [I-D.ietf-dots-requirements].

 ~~~~~
     syntax = "proto3";
+    import "google/protobuf/any.proto";

     message DOTSServerMessage {
       // Server generated sequence number